GEO-Protocol/specs-protocol/transactions/transactions.md

 In case if `Coordinator (D)` responds with "active" state — it is recommended for the node to keep processing of the transaction.
 In this case node simply reinitialize it's internal timeout and keeps waiting.
 This stage might be repeated several more times.
 It is important for middle-ware nodes to wait as long as `Coordinator (D)` asks to, otherwise - whole transaction would be dropped. [#8](https://github.com/GEO-Protocol/specs-protocol/issues/8)

-**WARN:** There is an ability for the `Coordinator` to hang reservation for a long time and decrease nodes liquidity.
-To avoid this - node must keep counting of prolongations done.
-In case if next one prolongation begins to be not comfortable for the node (for example, `Coordinator` responds too long) — it might simply reject the transaction `[Stage B]` Max amount of prolongations should be decided by each one node for itself, based on it's internal trust to the coordinator.
+**WARN:** There is an ability for the `Coordinator` to hang reservation for a long time and harm network liquidity.
+To avoid this — node must keep counting of prolongations done.
+In case if next one prolongation begins to be uncomfortable for the node — it might simply reject the transaction `[Stage B]`.
+Max amount of prolongations should be decided by each one node for itself, based on it's internal trust to the coordinator.
+Recommended amount of prolongations is `6` (3 minutes).

 #### Case 2: Transaction has not collected required amount

 * `Coordinator` **must** report transaction state via [Transaction State Message](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#response-transaction-state).
-* `Node`, that requested the state **must** process the reponse and in case if `Coordinator` responds with state that differs from "active" (for example, because required amount could not be collected on discovered paths) — `node` must rejecte transaction [(Stage B)](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#stage-b-middle-wares-node-behaviour-after-transaction-reject).
+* `Node`, that requested the state, **must** process the reponse and in case if `Coordinator` responds with state that differs from "active" (for example, because required amount could not be collected on discovered paths) — `node` must reject the transaction [(Stage B)](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#stage-b-middle-wares-node-behaviour-after-transaction-reject).
 Amount reservations might be dropped safely at this stage.

 ```mermaid
 sequenceDiagram